craig-davis/craig-davis.github.io/_posts/2019-01-19-Jeep-XJ-Rear-Quarter-Panel-Patching.markdown

 ---

 ## Vintage Look for a 1997 XJ
 I've always liked the clean look of the rear quarter panels of pre-1997 Jeep Cherokees.
 When I upgraded to a new bumper, I had an opportunity to remove the rear bumper caps on my 1997 Jeep Cherokee XJ.
-Behind those rear bumper caps is a rivetted trim strip that needs to be removed.
+Behind those rear bumper caps is a riveted trim strip that needs to be removed.
 Unfortunately, removing this leaves behind a bit of a mess that needs to be cleaned up and some holes that need to be patched.

 > __Disclaimer:__ I am not a professional.
 This is for informational purposes only.
 > I'm certainly not an experienced body technician, but I think this turned out pretty well!

 ## The Finished Project